AdobeDocs/deliverability-learn.en/help/additional-resources/csr-ssl-certificate-request.md

 >
 >Adobe can help in defining the domain names and functions to involve.
 For more information, contact your Adobe Customer Success Manager.

-### Step 1 - Obtain a CSR file
+### Step 1 - Get a CSR file

 To obtain a CSR (Certificate Signing Request) file, follow the steps below.

-**If you have access to [Control Panel](https://experienceleague.adobe.com/docs/control-panel/using/control-panel-home.html):**
+**If you have access to [Control Panel](https://experienceleague.adobe.com/docs/control-panel/using/control-panel-home.html):**<!--SPECIFIC TO CAMPAIGN?-->

-Follow the instructions on [this page](https://experienceleague.adobe.com/docs/control-panel/using/subdomains-and-certificates/renewing-subdomain-certificate.html#subdomains-and-certificates) to generate and download a CSR file from the Control Panel.
+Follow the instructions on [this page](https://experienceleague.adobe.com/docs/control-panel/using/subdomains-and-Certificates/renewing-subdomain-certificate.html#subdomains-and-certificates) to generate and download a CSR file from the Control Panel.

 **Otherwise:**